xuanyuan14/CACM/README.md

 ### Introduction

-PyTorch code for our WSDM2020 paper.
+This codebase contains source-code of the Pytorch-based implementation of our WSDM2020 paper.
   - [WSDM 2020] [A Context-Aware Click Model for Web Search](https://dl.acm.org/doi/10.1145/3336191.3371819)

-This codebase contains source-code of the Pytorch-based implementation of CACM.

 ### Requirements